Iteo/hooked_bloc/README.md

 # Hooked Bloc

 Flutter package that simplifies injection and usage of <a href="https://pub.dev/packages/flutter_bloc"> Bloc/Cubit</a>.
-The library is based on the concept of hooks originally introduced in React Native and adapted to Flutter. <a href="https://github.com/rrousselGit/flutter_hooks">Flutter hooks</a> allow you to extract view's logic into common use cases and reuse them, what makes writing widgets faster and easier.
+The library is based on the concept of hooks originally introduced in React Native and adapted to Flutter.
+<a href="https://github.com/rrousselGit/flutter_hooks">Flutter hooks</a> allow you to extract view's logic
+into common use cases and reuse them, what makes writing widgets faster and easier.

 ## Motivation

-When you want to use Bloc/Cubit in your application you have to somehow find it in the widget tree.
-It is kinda annoying.
+When you want to use Bloc/Cubit in your application you have to provide an instance of object down the widgets tree for state receivers.
+This is mostly achieved by `BlocBuilder` along with `BlocProvider` and enlarges complexity of the given widget.

 Each time you have to use `BlocBuilder`, `BlocListener` or `BlocSelector`.
 What if we can use a power of Flutter hooks?